 Some of the things people do to save money include ladies cutting their hair to avoid salon visits, bargain hunting or even buying second-hand clothes at Gikomba.
-Some men drink is dingy pubs where beer is cheaper or skip lunch.
+Some men drink in dingy pubs where beer is cheaper or skip lunch.
 But there are some things nobody should ever do, not even in the name of saving money, such as the following

 Sleeping on a crappy mattress

 But the one thing you should spend money on is a good mattress.
 You don’t need to spend thousands on the best mattress that money can buy.
-But when your existing one gets old and threadbare, not changing it could wreck your sleep completely, give you chronic aches and pains and indirectly lead to more stress — and that’s one thing we don’t need more of.
+But when your existing one gets old and threadbare, not changing it could ruin your sleep completely, give you chronic aches and pains and indirectly lead to more stress — and that’s one thing we don’t need more of.
 Mattresses should be replaced at least every 10 years.
 There are probably a lot of Kenyans sleeping on old mattresses.

 Not maintaining your vehicle

 You know how there are some people who will starve themselves so they can buy designer handbags?
 Well, paying through your nose for a vehicle and then trying to scrimp and save by not getting it serviced and maintained is pretty much the same thing.